 - 1. Hold (or qualify to hold) a master's degree from an institution fully accredited by a recognized accrediting agency. - 2.
 Hold (or qualify to hold) a Class AA certificate in elementary education. - 3.
-Present evidence of acceptable scholarship with an average of at least 3.25 on previous master's degree work and have taken the Graduate Record Exam or the Miller Analogy Test. - Have completed at least two years of successful teaching experience. - 5.
-Complete and file with the graduate admissions' office the proper application for admission to graduate school. - 6.
-Complete the interview and writing components of the admission process.
+Present evidence of acceptable scholarship: - An average of at least a 3.25 on previous master's degree work and - A minimum composite score of 800 on the verbal and quantitative sub sections of the Graduate Record Exam (GRE) or 370 on the Miller Analogy Test (MAT)